Hiccup-za/pokidex/README.md

-# pokidex
+# Pokidex Project

-Pokidex Mono Repo
+A comprehensive Pokemon management system focusing on Generation 1 Pokemon (the original 151).